Colo Vale

 Residential development activity is lower than average in Colo Vale according to AreaSearch's national comparison of local real estate markets

-Colo Vale had minimal residential development activity from 2017 to 2021, with only three dwelling approvals annually, totaling nineteen over the five-year period.
-This low level of development reflects Colo Vale's rural nature, where housing needs specific to the local area typically drive development rather than broader market demand.
-Notably, due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Colo Vale had 3 dwelling approvals annually between 2016 and 2020, totaling 19 dwellings.
+This low development level reflects its rural nature, where housing needs drive development rather than market demand.
+The small number of approvals means individual projects can significantly impact annual growth statistics.

 Frequently Asked Questions - Development